DoryAzar/FaceDetectPython/README.md

 Many of the concepts learned have been applied in building this framework.
 Creating a framework and modeling it in a way that makes it easy for other developers to use was the most interesting learning.
-We need to constantly put ourselves in shoes of the developer who is going to use the code in order to get it right.
+We need to constantly put ourselves in the shoes of the developer who is going to use the code in order to get it right.

 The second most interesting learning is that there are no ideas impossible to achieve with all the resources available to us.
 A big part of executing ideas nowadays is to be able to identify the pieces that could be reused from somebody else's work and building